Verifier

 Then, it exposes the AppProtocol to the Application level, this is what is used to access and modify the data.

 Sometimes the Verifier and the Broker are on the same machine, in the same process, so they use the LocalTransport which is not even using the network interface.
-That’s the beauty of the code of NextGraph. it has been thought from the beginning with many use cases in mind.
+That’s the beauty of the code of NextGraph.
+It has been thought from the beginning with many use cases in mind.

 Sometimes the Verifier and the App are in the same process, sometimes they need a websocket between them.
 But all of this are implementation details.
 For the developers, the same API is available everywhere, in nodeJS, in front-end Javascript, in Rust, and similarly, as commands in the CLI, regardless of where the Verifier and the Broker are actually located.